NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 #### 3. MakeBooking

-The MakeBooking model contains the setup:
+The MakeBooking model has the following setup:

 - user: the individual creating the booking.
 This is retrieved from the User model.
 - email: email for the booking.